poblabs/weewx-belchertown/README.md

 ## Credits
 * DarkSky API for the weather forecasts.
 * Windy.com for the iFrame embedded weather radar.
+* Bootswatch Darkly for the Bootstrap dark mode.
+* Highcharts Dark Unica CSS for the Highcharts dark mode.
-* Gary for the [weewx-highcharts](https://github.com/gjr80/weewx-highcharts) extension.
-A custom forked version has been packaged with this Belchertown theme.
+* Gary for the initial Highcharts help from skin version 0.1 through to 0.9.1.
 * Brian at [weather34.com](http://weather34.com) for the weather icons from the simplicty 2015 theme.
 Used with agreement.